EddyMexico/EddyMexico/README.md

 <h1>Hi</h1>
 I’m @EddyMexico.
-I'm currently studying on what you could call college at a university in Mexico and currently I'm working my way onto web, android and desktop development.
+I'm currently studying on what you could call college at an university in Mexico and currently I'm working my way onto web, android and desktop development.

 <!---